About the Firecracker 5K

 And We’re Off!

 I’d describe the course as rolling hills and not too difficult; however, the race does finish on a gradual uphill and that always makes things a little interesting!
+The fact that I’ve raced this course so many times certainly helps in not having any surprises along the way.

 The First Mile